M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq117"></a>
 **(117) Can you help me restore my purchase?**

 Google manages all purchases, so as a developer I have little control over purchases.
-So, basically the only thing I can do, is give some advice: So, basically the only thing I can do, is give some advice:
+So, basically the only thing I can do, is give some advice:

 * Make sure you have an active, working internet connection
 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account